Gioele-M/Masters_project/README.md

 ### Output
 The pipeline produces different types of output formats to allow the user to visualise the results in its favourite GUI.

-Output includes
+Output includes:
 * Tabular information on the sequences (CSV-TSV)
 * Aligned and unaligned sequences retrieved from Blast
 * Output tree in PhyloXML and Newick format